Talking About Race and Racism: A Developmental and Integrative Approach

 About the Instructor

 As a psychologist and an Asian-American woman, Cheryl Forster brings a strong and unique set of skills to her work as an intercultural trainer.
 Her subject matter expertise, love of learning, and warmth come across in her workshops.
 Cheryl graduated from Tufts University with her master’s in applied developmental psychology, earned her doctorate in clinical psychology from Pacific University, and obtained her Intercultural Practitioner Certificate from the highly respected Intercultural Communication Institute.
-Since 2004, she has worked at Portland State University’s (PSU) Center for Student Health and Counseling, where she is a therapist, supervisor, and the Coordinator of Diversity and the Psychology Internship (PSU has a doctoral internship training program).
+Since 2004, she has worked at Portland State University’s (PSU) Center for Student Health and Counseling, where she is the Coordinator of Diversity and the Psychology Internship (PSU has a doctoral internship training program).
 She is a former Association of Counseling Center Training Agencies’ (ACCTA) Diversity Scholar, and currently serves on the ACCTA Board of Directors (2017 to 2019).
-In 2018, she will begin teaching a class at the Middlebury Institute of International Studies at Monterey in the Intercultural Competence Specialization program.
+In the spring of 2018, she taught a class at the Middlebury Institute of International Studies at Monterey and became a certified Cultural Intelligence (CQ) trainer.
 Moreover, Cheryl is a Qualified Administrator of the Intercultural Development Inventory (IDI) and a contributing author in The SAGE Encyclopedia of Intercultural Competence (2015).
 Her commitment to the learning process led her to establish her professional intercultural training and development business, called Bookmark Connections.

 New events are added to our calendar regularly.
 For the latest on events related to your specific interests, sign up to receive periodic updates by email and/or mail.